Dalton Castle (wrestler): Chikara (2013–2015)

-Ring of Honor
+Ring of Honor / All Elite Wrestling (2013–present)

 Initial years (2013–2016)

 Dalton Castle debuted in Ring of Honor (ROH) at Dragon's Reign on May 11, 2013, by taking on Jimmy Nutts.
 The match abruptly ended when Rhett Titus attacked both men.
 At Future of Honor #2, Castle participated in a gauntlet match, losing to Bobby Fish.

 On the January 31, 2015 episode of Ring of Honor Wrestling, Castle made his televised debut in ROH.
 He was accompanied by The Boys (dubbed "Boy 1" and "Boy 2") and competed in the Top Prospect Tournament, losing to Ashley Six in the first round.
 On the March 21 episode of Ring of Honor Wrestling, the tournament winner Donovan Dijak opted to give up his shot at the ROH World Television Championship against Jay Lethal to instead join The House of Truth, prompting Castle to challenge Lethal for the title, which Lethal accepted.
 However, Castle failed to win due to interference by Dijak and J. Diesel.
 This led to a match between Castle and Dijak on the April 18 episode of Ring of Honor Wrestling, which Castle lost due to interference by Truth Martini.

 On the second night of Global Wars, Castle lost to Jushin Liger in a match which he later described as his favorite.
 After a win over Romantic Touch on the May 29 episode of Ring of Honor Wrestling, Castle challenged Silas Young to a match at Best in the World to prove Young's claim of "Last Real Man of Professional Wrestling" wrong.
 Castle went on to defeat Young at the event, marking the former's pay-per-view debut.
 However, an enraged Young attacked one of Castle's Boys after the match.
 After a win over Takaaki Watanabe on the July 8 episode of Ring of Honor Wrestling, Castle lost to Adam Cole at Death Before Dishonor XIII.